-Oxfam Canada is an affiliate of the international Oxfam Confederation networked in more than 90 countries as part of a global movement for change.
+Oxfam Canada is an affiliate of the international Oxfam Confederation networked in 87 countries as part of a global movement for change.

 We work directly with communities, partners and women's rights organizations to challenge the systems perpetuating inequality and keeping people poor.
 Together we seek to influence those in power to ensure that women trapped in poverty have a say in the critical decisions that affect them, their families and entire communities.